jwulf/joshs-custom-keyboard-layout/README.md

 4. Open Karabiner.
 Go to "Complex Modifications", click "Add rule".
 5. Add the rules you want.
 6. In "Simple Modifications", map `caps_lock` and `keypad_num_lock` to `fn`.

+## Enable Halmak in the Mac OS login screen

+- Go to System Preferences > Users & Groups.
+- Click the lock to enable changes.
+- Click advanced.
+- Click on "Enable input switcher in login screen".